stastnypremysl/lsql/docs/preprocesing.md

 # Preprocessing
 Preprocessing is the first part of query evaluation.
 For interested readers, who might ask, why do we need macros, we answer: We don't, but it simplify many things.
 Mainly:

-a) Fast new function definitions - just inject it as text
+* Fast new function definitions - just inject it as text
-b) Nested "for" cycles on text level - standard batch processing supports only one level "for" cycle and runs on postsyntactic level, therefore less powerful for some tasks
+* Nested "for" cycles on text level - standard batch processing supports only one level "for" cycle and runs on postsyntactic level, therefore less powerful for some tasks

 Macro can be inbuilt, unnamed or named.